Introduction to Shopify Liquid

 Getting Started with Shopify Liquid

 In Liquid, templates are made up of a combination of tags, objects, and filters.
 Tags are used to perform logic and control the flow of the template.
-Objects represent data that is passed into the template, such as products or collections.
+These objects undergo modifications using filters, which play a role in shaping the output—whether it involves formatting dates or transforming text to uppercase.
 Filters are used to modify the output of objects, such as formatting dates or converting text to uppercase.

-Here is an example of a basic Liquid template:
+Here is an Example of a Basic Shopify Liquid Template:

 <!DOCTYPE html>